TillF/WASA-SED/docs/index.md

 This file is optional and is only read if doscale (in ```do.dat```) is set to “.T.”.
 In this case, ```scaling_factor.dat``` is expected in the subdirectory ```Others/```.

-Example: All values for saturated hydraulic conductivity during infiltration in subbasin 1 are modified by dividing them by 10.
+Example: All values for saturated hydraulic conductivity during infiltration in sub-basin 1 are modified by dividing them by 10.
 Maximum interception is adjusted by setting it to (0.340+0.647*10).

 **12)** ```calibration.dat```<br>
 (optional)